sonic-net/SONiC/doc/secure_upgrade/secure_upgrade.md

 ###  1.5. <a name='Requirements'></a>Requirements

 We want to enable secure upgrade of SONIC.
 This will include secure upgrade of SONIC while installing SONIC via ONIE or SONIC.
 The feature requires a signing process which will include a private key and certificate.
 The verification process on the other end requires a public key certificate for validation.
 Both processes are required to be supported by various scenarios such as development and release.
-In order to do secure installation of SONIC from ONIE, it has to include the flowing secure upgrade verification commit TBD (on pull request - waiting for it to be created)
+In order to do secure installation of SONIC from ONIE, it has to include the following secure upgrade verification code (links): https://github.com/sonic-net/sonic-buildimage/pull/11862, https://github.com/sonic-net/sonic-utilities/pull/2337
 Device arch should support secure boot including UEFI tools.

 ###  1.6. <a name='ArchitectureDesign'></a>Architecture Design